logto-io/logto/.changeset/seven-socks-perform.md

 "@logto/schemas": patch
 ---

-## Fix third-party app get /interaction/consent 500 bug
+## Resolve Third-Party App's /interaction/consent Endpoint 500 Error

-### Steps to reproduce
+### Reproduction Steps

-1. Create a organization scope with empty description, add assign the scope to a third-party app
+- Establish an organization scope with an empty description and assign this scope to a third-party application.

-2. Sign in the third-party app and request for the organization scope
+- Login to the third-party application and request the organization scope.

-3. Follow the interaction flow till the consent page
+- Proceed through the interaction flow until reaching the consent page.

-4. A internal server error 500 is returned
+- An internal server error 500 is returned.

-### Root cause
+### Root Cause

-For the get /interaction/consent endpoint, organization scope is returned with other resource scopes in the `missingResourceScopes` property.
+For the /interaction/consent endpoint, the organization scope is returned alongside other resource scopes in the missingResourceScopes property.

-In the `consentInfoResponseGuard`, we use the resource `Scopes` zod guard to validate the `missingResourceScopes` property.
-However, the description field in resource scope is required.
-A organization scope with empty description will fail the validation.
+In the consentInfoResponseGuard, we utilize the resource Scopes zod guard to validate the missingResourceScopes property.
+However, the description field in the resource scope is mandatory while organization scopes'description is optional.
+An organization scope with an empty description will not pass the validation.

-### Fix
+### Solution

-Update the `consentInfoResponseGuard`'s missingResourceScopes property.
-Use the organization scope zod guard which does not require the description field.
+Modify the consentInfoResponseGuard's missingResourceScopes property.
+Use the organization scope zod guard which does not necessitate the description field.

-The alignment of the resource scope and organization scope type will be handled in the next release.
+The alignment of the resource scope and organization scope types will be addressed in the next release.